Honestly, wrist straps have been a lifesaver for me!

-Instead of a strap, it incportates a heavy duty lifting hook.
-The function of a lifting hook is pretty self explanatory.
-It’s simply a plastic or metal extension that you just hook to the bar.
+Instead of a strap, Cobra Grip incorporates a heavy-duty lifting hook.
+A lifting hook is quite simply a plastic or metal extension that you hook to the bar.

-The benefit of a hook is that it saves you allot of time.
-I actually timed myself and found that I need about 12-15 seconds to use lasso styled lifting straps.
-Compare that to a second with power hooks.
+The benefit of a hook is that it saves you a lot of time.
+By actually timing myself, I found I needed about 12–15 seconds to use lasso-style lifting straps.
+Compare that to one second with power hooks.

-Additionally, the Cobra Grip comes with a built in wrist wrap and a grip pad.
-That way you can protect your wrist and you’re palms without ever having to switch between equipment.
+Additionally, the Cobra Grip comes with a built-in wrist wrap and grip pad so you can protect your wrist and your palms without having to switch equipment.

 - (REGISTERED PATENT No. # 2750562, USD752695S1 ) THE ONLY GEAR YOU NEED IN YOUR GYM BAG Replaces a grip pad, your lifting grips & power hooks